Charles Lennox, 3rd Duke of Richmond: Personal life

+Marriage

 On 1 April 1757, he married Lady Mary Bruce (died 1796), youngest daughter and co-heiress of Charles Bruce, 3rd Earl of Ailesbury, and his third wife, Lady Caroline Campbell.
 The wedding was held at the house of Major-General Henry Conway in Warwick Street, St James's, with the consent of the Major-General, one of Lady Mary's guardians, by special licence of the Dean and Chapter of Canterbury Cathedral, given the then vacancy of the See of Canterbury, and performed by the Hon. and Revd Frederick Keppel, then Canon of Windsor and the future Bishop of Exeter.
-The marriage failed to produce any legitimate issue.
+The couple had no children, so that on his death, his brother George's son Charles inherited the titles.

-Mistresses and illegitimate issue
+Mistresses and acknowledged offspring

-Mrs Mary Bennett
+Richmond had extramarital relationships, producing children he acknowledged in his will.